will-stanton/sagemaker-cloudformation-demo/README.md

 # Sagemaker Endpoint CloudFormation Demo
 This is a simple example of using GitHub Actions and AWS CloudFormation to deploy a pre-trained AWS Sagemaker model as an API endpoint.
+The GitHub Actions workflow uses the marketplace action `aws-actions/configure-aws-credentials` to authenticate to AWS and uses the AWS CLI to deploy the CloudFormation template.
+The CloudFormation template is based on [an example from the AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sagemaker-model.html), altered to use different parameters and to work with a built-in Sagemaker model.

 ## Training a Model